samscupoftea/FAC-Game-Application/README.md

 Plan:

 1. Create canvas of the game in JS.
 DONE!
 2. Create cup sprite using constructor and draw () fill.Rect.
+DONE
 3. Using JS, code in the left and right event listener commands.
 4. Now add egg sprite(s).
 5. I know how to key in a form of gravity into a single sprite.
 However, I will need to key in a slower fall rate.